sigmer/portaldocs/portal-sdk/generated/design-patterns-resource-create.md

 ﻿# Create a resource
 The "create a resource" pattern provides a simple, intuitive and quick experience for creating resources by requiring a minimum number of fields and providing default values.
 The pattern also enables users to walk through detailed configuration options in order to set additional configuration options.
 The experience uses a fullscreen page with tabs to separate configuration steps and guide the user.

+<a name="declarative-json-based-creates"></a>
+### Declarative JSON based creates

+If you are authoring a new create experience or moving an existing create to our new compliant full screen create, do consider the new declarative JSON based create documented [here](portalfx-cuid.md).
+This can significantly reduce your dev costs (under 2 hours) while giving you a compliant, full screen create without any future maintenance costs!

 <a name="context"></a>
 <a name="context"></a>
 ## Context